secretstartups/handbook/customer-success/tam/ebr/index.html.md

 Please also view our [EBR Playbook](https://docs.google.com/spreadsheets/d/1nGjXMaeAFWEOGdsm2DPW-yZEIelG4sy46pX9PbX4a78/edit#gid=0) (internal to GitLab) for more details on how to propose, prepare, and present an EBR.
 This internal playbook also includes a link to [EBR sell sheets](https://drive.google.com/drive/folders/1MYIIEqOZ_lskuVUt4S-lkz1HR79ZbDjj?usp=sharing), which TAMs can copy and edit to send to their customers to help demonstrate what the customer will get out of the EBR, as well as an "[EBR in a Box](https://docs.google.com/presentation/d/1V3wzIZ9j6pVUbXpSeJgA_Lk-97C7_vr8NUJWk4J0__s/edit?usp=sharing)" presentation which contains several pointers on the logistics of preparing, such as a suggested timeline, how to prepare and tips on presenting.

-#### Sample EBR Emails
+### Sample EBR Emails

+#### Initiated by the TAM

-##### The following is an example for a TAM sending the email if not broached on a call.
+The following is an example for a TAM sending the email if not broached on a call.
 Some language would need to be modified for the specifics of the account (e.g., collect or refine objectives, goals of the meeting, the expected time for EBR).
 This is intended to be an example, not a cut and paste.

----

-*I am reaching out to determine the best date and time for our Executive Business Review.
-As a reminder on the purpose of these strategic bi-annual meetings, we look to cover the following:*
+> I am reaching out to determine the best date and time for our Executive Business Review.
+As a reminder on the purpose of these strategic bi-annual meetings, we look to cover the following:
+>

-- *Review our combined progress on delivering to your goals and business outcomes, holding us to account to deliver expected value, and celebrating achievements and successes*
+> - Review our combined progress on delivering to your goals and business outcomes, holding us to account to deliver expected value, and celebrating achievements and successes
-- *Collect and discuss future goals and desired success measures*
+> - Collect and discuss future goals and desired success measures
-- *Discuss product use cases of interest and/or future roadmap items*
+> - Discuss product use cases of interest and/or future roadmap items
-- *Provide an update on our delivery to your needs (e.g., delivery to your enhancement requests, support cases and SLA)*
+> - Provide an update on our delivery to your needs (e.g., delivery to your enhancement requests, support cases and SLA)
+>

-*We have found significant success in also including key decision makers and will ensure we hit clearly on the progress and successes you and the team have seen.
-What would be the best means to invite (insert name of decision maker, influencers)to our review also?*
+> We have found significant success in also including key decision makers and will ensure we hit clearly on the progress and successes you and the team have seen.
+What would be the best means to invite (insert name of decision maker, influencers)to our review also?
+>

-*The following are some suggested dates and times - if there is a better day or time please let us know and I will get the invite on to the calendar.*
+> The following are some suggested dates and times - if there is a better day or time please let us know and I will get the invite on to the calendar.

+#### Initiated by GitLab leadership

-##### The following is an example for when a GitLab senior leader or executive sends the email.
+The following is an example for when a GitLab senior leader or executive sends the email.
 Some language would need to be modified for the specifics of the account (e.g., collect or refine objectives, goals of the meeting, the expected time for EBR).
 This is intended to be an example, not a cut and paste.

----

-*Introducing myself, I'm the (insert role) at Gitlab and would like to personally thank you for your business and trust in Gitlab.*
+> Introducing myself, I'm the (insert role) at Gitlab and would like to personally thank you for your business and trust in Gitlab.
+>

-*(Insert TAM name), your TAM, has shared with me several updates regarding our amazing partnership and the rapid adoption of GitLab at Centene.
+> (Insert TAM name), your TAM, has shared with me several updates regarding our amazing partnership and the rapid adoption of GitLab at Centene.
 I would like to personally invite you to an Executive Business Review (EBR) that is a key part of our engagement and collaboration.
-Some key objectives include:*
+Some key objectives include:
+>

-- *Review our combined progress on delivering to your goals and business outcomes, holding us to account to deliver expected value, and celebrating achievements and successes*
+> - Review our combined progress on delivering to your goals and business outcomes, holding us to account to deliver expected value, and celebrating achievements and successes
-- *Collect and discuss future goals and desired success measures*
+> - Collect and discuss future goals and desired success measures
-- *Discuss product use cases of interest and/or future roadmap items*
+> - Discuss product use cases of interest and/or future roadmap items
-- *Provide an update on our delivery to your needs (e.g., delivery to your enhancement requests, support cases and SLA)*
+> - Provide an update on our delivery to your needs (e.g., delivery to your enhancement requests, support cases and SLA)
+>

-*Ultimately, we seek to ensure we're aligned on the path forward to continue delivering to your business needs with the GitLab platform.
+> Ultimately, we seek to ensure we're aligned on the path forward to continue delivering to your business needs with the GitLab platform.
 If you're open to it, we will coordinate with you to find a time that best suits your availability.
-The EBRs typically take between 90-120 minutes.*
+The EBRs typically take between 90-120 minutes.
+>

-*Please let me know if you have any questions.*
+> Please let me know if you have any questions.

----

-### EBRs in Gainsight
+## EBRs in Gainsight

 A [CTA in Gainsight](/handbook/customer-success/tam/gainsight/#ctas) that will automatically open seven months before renewal, with a due date of 45 days later to give time to schedule, prepare for and conduct the EBR.
 If doing a more frequent business review, please manually open a CTA, and within this CTA, open the "EBR" playbook.
 The CTA is where you will track the completion of tasks necessary for a successful EBR.

 If no progress has been made on the CTA (no tasks have been completed) and there are less than 2 months before renewal, the CTA will be closed automatically.
 Alternatively, if you do not plan to hold the EBR within the next quarter, please close the CTA, chosing the appropriate close reason and including additional context in the CTA details.

-### How to prepare an EBR
+## How to prepare an EBR

-#### EBR Training Certification
+### EBR Training Certification
 Follow this link to access the EBR certification on EdCast: [Click here](https://gitlab.edcast.com/pathways/tam-executive-business-reviews)

-#### Content
+### Content

 EBRs typically consists of the following content: